 Notify Your Landlord.

-It is also important to notify your landlord or letting agent on time about repairs that you need in your rental property so it can be resolved.
+It is also important to notify your landlord or let the agent on time about repairs that you need in your rental property so it can be resolved.
 You can inform them verbally or via email, then write a note or letter to them thereafter with pictures of damages explaining the disrepair situation in detail.

 Other times, complaining verbally may be enough but it is better to get all forms of communication with your landlord in written form as it can serve as evidence should a disrepair claims arise.
 Send a second letter and give them enough time to respond or carry out repairs.
 Also warn them about your decision to take legal action if it is not done within a reasonable time frame.